-Which brings me to an apology.
-Although we lived in Panama City for nearly three years, I've never actually shared the great things you can do in the city.
-I’m making up for it today with a list of our guests' favorite things to do in Panama City.
+Anyway, this brings me to an apology.
+Although we lived in Panama City for almost three years, I never wrote an article explaining which Panama City attractions are worth visiting.
+I’m making up for it today with a list of the best things to do in Panama City, according to our guests.

 The one in Panama. 🙂